-- 7.8 Our policies relating to this section are: - A1.
+- 7.9 Our policies relating to this section are set out below.
+Please note that Policies A1 and A2 are highly dependent on life returning to "near normal" following the Covid-19 pandemic. - A1.
 To lobby for and support improved bus services in the Parish - A2.
 Supporting/ sponsoring/ publicising public transport (primarily bus services), car sharing and lift schemes. - A3.
 To continue to pursue the provision of a safe cycleway and footpath to Bridport - A4.To continue to seek improvements to footpaths and signage in the Parish